 Ordinarily, requests for extensions are not made or granted until near the end of the replacement period or the extended replacement period.
 Extensions are usually limited to a period of not more than 1 year.
 The high market value or scarcity of replacement property is not sufficient grounds for granting an extension.
-If your replacement property is being constructed and you clearly show that the replacement or restoration cannot be made within the replacement period, you may be granted an extension of the period.
+If your replacement property is being constructed and you clearly show that the construction cannot be completed within the replacement period, you may be granted an extension of the period.